XSS prevention for Django

 magic method to the supplied class.
 The added __html__

-magic method will return the exact string representation of the class (e.g., str(self)
+magic method returns the exact string representation of the class (for example str(self)

 ).
 Because objects with the __html__